freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 190.1

 When you make a commit, whatever is in the staging area will be added to your git history.
-You can see some info in the terminal ouput about the commit.
+You can see some info in the terminal output about the commit.
 Check your status again to see what's there.

 #### HINTS